Australian English: Intrinsic traits

+Commonly known

 Internationally well-known examples of Australian terminology include outback, meaning a remote, sparsely populated area, the bush, meaning either a native forest or a country area in general, and g'day, a greeting.
-Dinkum, or fair dinkum means "true" or "is that true?", among other things, depending on context and inflection.
+Dinkum, or fair dinkum means "true", "legitimate" or "is that true?", among other things, depending on context and inflection.
 The derivative dinky-di means "true" or devoted: a "dinky-di Aussie" is a "true Australian".

+Historical references

 Australian poetry, such as "The Man from Snowy River", as well as folk songs such as "Waltzing Matilda", contain many historical Australian words and phrases that are understood by Australians even though some are not in common usage today.

+British English similarities and differences

 Australian English, in common with British English, uses the word mate to mean friend, as well as the word bloody as a mild expletive or intensifier.
-Bloody is taken to be milder in Australia than it is in the UK, where the word is considered profanity.
+"Mate" is also used in multiple ways including to indicate "mateship" or formally call out the target of a threat or insult, depending on intonation and context.

-Several words used by Australians were at one time used in the United Kingdom but have since fallen out of usage or changed in meaning there.
-For example, creek in Australia, as in North America, means a stream or small river, whereas in the UK it is typically a watercourse in a marshy area; paddock in Australia means field, whereas in the UK it means a small enclosure for livestock; bush or scrub in Australia, as in North America, means a wooded area, whereas in England they are commonly used only in proper names (such as Shepherd's Bush and Wormwood Scrubs).
+Several words used by Australians were at one time used in the UK but have since fallen out of usage or changed in meaning there.
+For example, creek in Australia, as in North America, means a stream or small river, whereas in the UK it is typically a watercourse in a marshy area; paddock in Australia means field, whereas in the UK it means a small enclosure for livestock; bush or scrub in Australia, as in North America, means a natural, uncultivated area of vegetation or flora, whereas in England they are commonly used only in proper names (such as Shepherd's Bush and Wormwood Scrubs).

+Aboriginal-derived words

 Some elements of Aboriginal languages have been adopted by Australian English—mainly as names for places, flora and fauna (for example dingo) and local culture.
 Many such are localised, and do not form part of general Australian use, while others, such as kangaroo, boomerang, budgerigar, wallaby and so on have become international.
 Other examples are cooee and hard yakka.
 The former is used as a high-pitched call, for attracting attention, (pronounced /ˈkʉːiː/) which travels long distances.
 Cooee is also a notional distance: "if he's within cooee, we'll spot him".
 Hard yakka means "hard work" and is derived from yakka, from the Jagera/Yagara language once spoken in the Brisbane region.

-Also of Aboriginal origin is the word bung, from the Sydney pidgin English (and ultimately from the Sydney Aboriginal language), meaning "dead", with some extension to "broken" or "useless".
+The word bung, meaning "dead" was originally a Yagara word which was used in the pidgin widely spoken across Australia.

+Places

 Many towns or suburbs of Australia have also been influenced or named after Aboriginal words.
-The best-known example is the capital, Canberra, named after a local Ngunnawal language word meaning "meeting place".
+The best-known example is the capital, Canberra, named after a local Ngunnawal language word thought to mean "women's breasts" or "meeting place".